ilpropheta/ilpropheta.github.io/README.md

 I am a Computer Engineer from Rome, specialized in high performance and critical software development in C++.
 Since the end of 2019, I have joined [Tetra Pak](http://tetrapak.com/) as an Automation and Digital Technology expert, focusing on equipment machine autonomy.
 From 2011 to 2019, I served the [Ferrari F1 Racing Team (Scuderia Ferrari)](https://formula1.ferrari.com/en/) as a Software Engineer an C++ Specialist.
-Behind the scenes, I define myself a "Community Hacker" because I'm very active in the tech communities ecosystem in Italy and abroad.
+Behind the scenes, I define myself a "Community Hacker": I'm very active in the tech communities ecosystem in Italy and abroad.

 Apart from private life, I love spending my spare time on several activities gathered here below: